Fed signals steady interest rates as economic risks lessen

 By law, the Fed chairman is required to deliver twice a year an economic report to the House Financial Services Committee and the Senate Banking Committee explaining the Fed’s views on the economy and its decisions on interest rates.

-The new report Friday came out hours after the government reported that the job market is still solid, creating 225,000 new jobs in January as the unemployment rate edged up to 3.6% as a half-million people were encouraged to enter the labor market to look for work.
+The new report Friday came out hours after the government reported that the job market is still solid, creating 225,000 new jobs in January as the unemployment rate edged up to 3.6 percent as a half-million people were encouraged to enter the labor market to look for work.

 The Fed report contained economics forecasts that all members of the Fed’s rate-setting panel had made in December.
-They showed said that Fed officials believe the unemployment rate will end this year at 3.7% and then rise modestly to 3.8% at the end of 2021 and 3.9% at the end of 2022.
+They showed said that Fed officials believe the unemployment rate will end this year at 3.7 percent and then rise modestly to 3.8 percent at the end of 2021 and 3.9 percent at the end of 2022.

 Send questions/comments to the editors.